-evidence for breaks, with the probability of a model with no breaks in conditional variance receiving zero posterior weight for all series except the unemployment rate, for which the no break model receives 9% posterior probability.
+Finally, Table 9 displays very strong and uniform evidence for breaks in conditional variance, with the probability of a model with no breaks in conditional variance receiving zero posterior weight for all series except the unemployment rate, for which the no break model receives 8% posterior probability.
 The probability of alternative numbers of structural breaks in conditional variance tends to be spread out among different, non-zero, numbers of breaks, with the pattern being series specific.
-It is easiest to summarize this information by considering the timing of structural breaks, which is shown in Figure 3, and demonstrates that breaks appear to cluster around three main time period.
-First, there are a large number of series for which a break is dated to the late 1960s or early 1970s.
-These elevated probabilities are seen in many of the nominal series, as well as the labor market variables.
-Second, most series have elevated break probabilities in the mid 1980s, consistent with the timing of the so-called "Great Moderation" in U.S. macroeconomic variables.
-For a small number of variables there is no elevation in probabilities in the early 1980s, but instead in the late 1980s or early 1990s.
-Finally, for a few series, there is an elevated probability of a structural break corresponding to the beginning and the end of the Great Recession.
+It is easiest to summarize this information by considering the timing of structural breaks, which is shown in Figure 3, and demonstrates that breaks appear to cluster around three main time periods.
+First, there are many series for which a break is dated to the early-mid 1970s.
+These elevated probabilities are seen in the nominal series and the labor market variables.
+Second, most series have an elevated break probability in the mid 1980s, consistent with the timing of the so-called "Great Moderation" in U.S. macroeconomic variables.
+For a small number of variables this elevated probability instead occurs in the late 1980s or early 1990s.
+Finally, for a few series, there is an elevated probability of a structural break corresponding to the beginning and end of the Great Recession.